YehorSk/Restaurant-Reservation-Ordering-App/README.md

 ## Objective of the Application:

-This mobile application is designed for table reservations and food ordering in restaurants.
-It allows customers to book a table, place food orders for dine-in or delivery, and track their orders seamlessly.
-Additionally, it includes a module that streamlines the ordering process for waiters and ensures efficient order delivery to the kitchen.
-The app is built with a clear distinction between user roles, providing an intuitive and user-friendly interface for customers and restaurant staff.
+The mobile application is designed for table reservations and food ordering in restaurants.
+It enables customers to book tables, place dine-in or delivery orders, and track them seamlessly.
+The system also includes dedicated modules for Waiters, Chefs, and Admins.
+In addition, a web-based admin panel was developed to manage the restaurant, and the back-end, built with a REST API, handles communication with both the web and mobile applications.

 ## Download